hms-dbmi/Hail-on-Google-Cloud/README.md

 The url to have access to the Jupyter Notebook will be : http://ExternalIP:port.

 You can find the external IP in the google API.
 The port is 8245 by default.
-You have to open a firewall rule to allow traffic to and from your virtual machines.
+You have to open a firewall rule to allow traffic to and from your virtual machines (go to VPC Network -> Firewall rules -> Create firewall rule).

 ![](firewall.png)

+To connect and open Jupyter Notebook for this specific example, you will use the URL http://35.229.17.83:8245.
-The password is *hello-hail* by default.
+And the password is *hello-hail* by default.

 ![](cluster.png)

-For example, the URL will be http://35.229.17.83:8245 here.

 3. Submit a hail job with a python script